tjfulle/Trilinos/cmake/std/atdm/README.md

 ```

 However, a default `local-checkin-test-defaults.py` is created the first time
-the `checkin-test-atdm.sh` script is run and will set these as the defaults
-(after which can be modified).
+the `checkin-test-atdm.sh` script is run (after which can be modified).

 ## Specific instructions for each system